 Abstract

 A severe multi-year drought may create the ideal environment for uncontrollable wildfires due to consistent high temperatures, a lack of precipitation, and easily ignitable fuels in the form of dry vegetation.
-The purpose of our project is to compare and contrast the Drought Severity Index (DSI) against other drought severity indexes as a valid form of methodology for determining drought conditions throughout the state of Texas while simultaneously providing a risk map of potential wildfire areas that contain dry fuels; specifically, how dry the fuels are.
+The purpose of this project is to compare and contrast the Drought Severity Index (DSI) against other drought severity indexes as a valid form of methodology for determining drought conditions throughout the state of Texas while simultaneously providing a risk map of potential wildfire areas that contain dry fuels; specifically, how dry the fuels are.
 To accomplish this, data will be acquired from satellites that measure specific factors that contribute to drought conditions and dry vegetation.
 Our DSI will be composed of data that measure precipitation through the Multi-Sensor Precipitation Estimate (MPE) satellite, soil moisture from the Soil Moisture and Ocean Salinity (SMOS), land surface temperature from the Moderate Resolution Imaging Spectrometer (MODIS), as well as the Normalized Difference Vegetation Index (NDVI).
-Our team will then compile layers of data through ArcGIS in order to assemble the risk map.
-This project was undertaken in conjunction with the John C. Stennis Space Center (SSC) node in Mississippi which also utilized Aqua/Terra MODIS to quantify the fuels present in Texas currently.
-The methods and results produced will be presented to the Texas Forest Service (TFS) for future use throughout the state; the benefits of which is a high resolution drought index that can be easily constructed with little cost to the end user.
+Our team will then compile layers of data through ArcGIS in order to assemble a risk map.
+The methods and results produced will be presented to the Texas Forest Service (TFS) for future use throughout the state; the benefit of which is a high resolution drought index that can be easily constructed with little cost to the end user.

 Community Concerns